Native Children's Survival Founder

 AS A MUSICIAN...

-Robby’s groundbreaking Native Rock music has taken him from the heart of Indian Country to the main street of the world.
-His music pictures broadcast on MTV and VH1 introduced Native Rock music to the music television generation.
-Robby has performed with multi-platinum artists, including Bonnie Raitt, Carlos Santana, Cat Stevens, and Stevie Wonder.
-His journey has included concerts, events, and rally's with such dignitaries as Chief Arvol Looking Horse, His Holiness the 14th Dalai Lama, Archbishop Desmond Tutu, and World Leaders including Jimmy Carter, William Jefferson Clinton, Mikhail Gorbachev, Nelson Mandela (18 July 1918 – 5 December 2013), Evo Morales, Barack Obama, and Shimon Peres.
+Robby’s groundbreaking alter-native music has taken him from the heart of Indian Country to the main street of the world.
+His music pictures broadcast on MTV and VH1 introduced Native Rock Music to the music television generation.
+Robby has performed with multi-platinum artists, from Bonnie Raitt to Carlos Santana.
+His journey has included concerts, events, and rally's with such dignitaries as Chief Arvol Looking Horse, His Holiness the 14th Dalai Lama, Archbishop Desmond Tutu, and World Leaders including Mikhail Gorbachev, Nelson Mandela (18 July 1918 – 5 December 2013), Evo Morales, and Shimon Peres.

 AS A FILMMAKER...